hugopendlebury/polarskdb/README.md

 ```

-Why not use pyQ ?
+Why not use pyQ - The KX Systems library?

 You are welcome to use anything you choose. pyQ works by creating
-a custom python iterprester which contains an embedded Q instance.
+a custom python iterpreter which contains an embedded Q instance.
 As such it is not possible to do write a script that uses your regular python
 iterpretor which imports pyQ.